vibh1608/DS_APPLICATION_OF_CLASSIFICATION_MODELS_Project/README.md

 1.​ Problem Statement

+Problem 1:
+Prediction task is to determine whether a person makes over 50K a year.

 This data was extracted from the census bureau database found at http://www.census.gov/ftp/pub/DES/www/welcome.html
 Donor: Ronny Kohavi and Barry Becker,